pop-team/pop-java/docs/troubleshooting.rst

 Cannot bind to access point: socket://your-computer-name:2711
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This exception occurred when the application cannot contact the POP-C++ runtime
+This exception occurs when the application cannot contact the POP-C++ runtime
 system.
 To fix this problem, we need to start the POP-C++ runtime system with
 the following command::